PeterBunBun/Shutterfly-Coding-Challenge/README.md

 3. Within every dataSet object, there are 5 attributes, 4 dictionaies and 1 variable.
 Accessing dictionary (HashMap) in python take constant time, O(1)
 4. Even though AvgExpenditurePerVisit and AvgWeeklyVisit are not required for this challenge, I still built the function for them for the sake of thier importance and convenience
 5. Assumption: The overall size of events does not exceed python runtime memory limit
+6. Future improvement: I have add little error handler in this version.
+I use if-else to handle most of the case and leave all of the basic error to default error handler.
+Future version may include different error handler to cope with missing data or oversized data